XavierTM/crawler-prerender/README.md

 # crawler-prerender
 This module make easier to manage SEO for SPAs(single page applications).
 It solves two problems associated with SPA SEO management.
-1. Some crawlers can't run Javascript
+1. Some crawlers can't run Javascript, so they will index an empty page.
 2. Since an SPA usually has one template HTML page, you cannot set ```<meta>``` tags, and page title in advance for different routes.

-**NB**: It only works with Express.js

 ## How it works
-In general, the package crawls your web pages, get the Javascript to generate content, runs it, then saves the HTML content to show search engine crawlers.
+In general, the package crawls your web pages, get the Javascript to generate content, runs it, then saves the HTML content to show to search engine crawlers.
 When a search engine crawls your website, it the serves it the prerendered HTML.
 Normal clients will still receives normal SPA content.

 ### Backend
-The npm package has three components
+The npm package has two components

 #### Prerendering function
 This function generates HTML from your page Javascript and saves it to the file system.
 All you need to do is pass a path to the resource, and it will generate the HTML.

 #### Middleware
 This middleware will detect traffic from search engine crawlers and it serves them prerendered HTML rather than SPA javascript page.
 If the path is not yet prerendered, it will return HTTP 503 error code, then prerenders the path.

+**NB**: The middleware only works with Express.js

 ### Front end